camelwater/UNO/README.md

 # UNO
-Java implementation of UNO (LAN mode doesn't work and too lazy to code it)
+Java implementation of UNO (game has LAN mode but I haven't gotten around to code it yet and cba to any time soon)